ON MY FATHER’S EIGHTIETH

 this newcomer

-to the ranks of the heavenly circus,
+the ranks of the heavenly circus,

 this ascension -